linde/golang-exploration/readme.md

 Collected Tasks

-* TODO: clean up output and logger use
+* TODO: clean up output and logger use and use [logging constants](https://pkg.go.dev/log#pkg-constants)
 * TODO: think about moving proto to a `proto/` dir